 Contacting EUCU about your case

+Often problems can be quickly resolved, but when expert advice is needed we can connect you with one of our caseworkers.
 Exeter UCU has a team of experienced and trained personal caseworkers.
 These are volunteer members who provide support, advice and representation to individual members on employment related difficulties.
-If you have a personal problem at work, please refer to this brief advice and in urgent cases contact our Branch Administrator, Roz Davis, who coordinates casework.
-For less urgent issues or general queries, you can speak to one of our caseworkers in our virtual drop-in advice sessions.
+If you would welcome an opportunity to talk through your issue contact the Branch Secretary or Branch Administrator who will put you in touch with one of our caseworkers.
+For less urgent issues or general queries, you can speak to one of our caseworkers at one of our virtual drop-in advice sessions.

 As a UCU member, you also have access to a series of member benefits and services.

-For all other matters, including if you are interested in getting involved, please contact us.
+For all other matters please contact us.

 Helplines